Updated on May 25th, 2023

 Receiving the Money

 Well, in the case of federal loans, it’s pretty simple.
 Your student will have to identify the school they’ll be attending as part of the federal loan agreement.
 Then, when it comes time to pay the school, the money is sent directly to the college or university.
-This means your child doesn’t have to worry about coordinating that part of the payment process, as the disbursements for that year happen on their own.
+This means your student doesn’t have to worry about coordinating that part of the payment process, as the disbursements for that year happen on their own.

-Private student loans offer more flexibility, so the money can come as a check or direct deposit into your child’s bank account.
+Private student loans offer more flexibility, so the money can come as a check or direct deposit into your student’s bank account.
 While this is convenient for covering those extra expenses, like the aforementioned laptop, it can leave the burden of paying tuition on your student’s shoulders if they don’t have other funds, such as federal student loans, covering those costs.
-So, that’s something to consider if your child is looking at paying tuition with private loans.
+So, that’s something to consider if your student is looking at paying tuition with private loans.

 When Should You and Your Child Begin?